 During the 1894-1895 winter season, it was the home of Abbott Lawrence Rotch, professor of meteorology at Harvard, and his wife Margaret Randolph (Anderson) Rotch.
 They had married in November of 1893 and 265 Commonwealth probably was their first home together.
 Prior to their marriage, he had lived at 3 Commonwealth with his mother, Annie Bigelow (Lawrence) Rotch, the widow of Benjamin Smith Rotch.
 By the 1895-1896 winter season, A. Lawrence and Margaret Rotch had moved to 235 Commonwealth.

 By the 1895-1896 winter season, 265 Commonwealth was the home of Mary (Vinton) Clark, the widow of Randolph Marshall Clark, who had been treasurer of the Boston Elastic Fabric Company.
 She had lived at 139 Beacon during the 1891-1892 season.
 She also maintained a home, Glen Elsinore, in Pomfret, Connecticut.

 Ethel Clark married in June of 1898 to Ezra Ripley Thayer, an attorney and later Dean of Harvard Law School, and they moved to 7 Fairfield.
 Mary and Eleanor Clark continued to live at 265 Commonwealth until January of 1899, when they moved to Washington DC.
 In July of 1900, Eleanor Clark married to Dr. Thomas Morris Murray, a physician in Washington.

 During the 1899-1900 winter season, 265 Commonwealth was the home of Alfred Bowditch and his wife, Mary Louisa (Rice) Bowditch.
-He was a trustee.
+He was a trustee and manager of trust properties.
 They had lived at 312 Marlborough during the previous season.
 They also maintained a home on Pond Road in Jamaica Plain.

 By mid-1900, Mary (Baker) Richardson was once again living at 265 Commonwealth, listed alone (with her servants) in the 1900 US Census and shown as “Miss Richardson” in the 1901 Blue Book.

 By the 1901-1902 winter season, 265 Commonwealth was the home of Ezra Charles Fitch and his wife, Helen Louisa (Stevens) Fitch.
 They previously had lived at the Hotel Touraine (southeast corner of Boylston and Tremont).
+They also maintained a home, Riverhouse, in Manchester, Massachusetts.
 Ezra Fitch was president of the American Waltham Watch Company.